Samuel Smith Old Brewery: Controversies

 In April 2011, a gay couple were ejected from the brewery's John Snow pub in Soho for kissing, with the landlady calling the couple "obscene".
 Two other people were also ordered to leave after defending the couple.
 After learning about a planned "kiss-in" by protestors, the pub closed hours before it took place.

 The brewery and owner Humphrey Smith were prosecuted and fined £30,000 after pleading guilty for failing to provide information regarding staff pension funds.
 The judge ruled Smith had been "deliberately inflammatory" in his response to a request in 2015 from The Pensions Regulator, calling its request for evidence of the brewery's fiscal responsibility to its staff pension fund "tiresome".

+In April 2019, the sudden closure of the Berkeley Hotel in Scunthorpe left a family stranded ten minutes before a funeral wake, forcing a last-minute relocation to nearby Heslam Park.
+This incident, involving the abrupt shuttering of the venue by owners Samuel Smith's Brewery, displaced 50 guests.

 During the COVID-19 pandemic, the brewery was criticised by councillors in Wakefield for ordering pub staff not to implement a test and trace system in its pubs.